Webhooks

 Source: POST /v2/company/enrich

-request to that URL each time a company enrichment is completed.
+If the notificationOptions.webhookUrl field is set, our server will send a POST request to that URL each time a company enrichment is completed.

 The request body sent by our server will include the details of the completed person enrichment, as shown below: